-The inter-museums are proposed as part of partnerships between the Shoah Memorial and different institutions.
+The inter-museums are offered as part of partnerships between the Shoah Memorial and various institutions.
 These courses allow students to better understand the chosen theme.
-Reservation is mandatory at both institutions.

 ARCHIVES & MEMORIES

-Workshop: Investigation in the Archives of the Planet
+Workshop: Investigation in the Archives de la Planète

 Dive into the Archives of the Planet and lead the investigation!
-Accompanied by a mediator and a documentalist, thanks to a workshop visit, you will discover
+Accompanied by a mediator and a documentalist, thanks to a visit-workshop, you will discover the backstage of the collections as well as the documentary enterprise initiated by Albert-Kahn, whose goal was to keep in memory the upheavals of the beginning of the xx century.

 Workshop: Paper lives: traces of singular itineraries in the archives